• Skip to primary navigation

 Displacement current

 Electric fields that change and exist between charged bodies will cause something like current flow, called displacement current, such that a change in the electric field on one body affects the electric field on a nearby body.
-The idea of displacement current first appears in Maxwell’s equations and has the same units as electric current, but is a time-varying electric field more than an electric current made up of moving charges.
+The idea of displacement current first appears in Maxwell’s equations and has the same units as electric current but is a time-varying electric field more than an electric current made up of moving charges.
 It’s easier to understand how a capacitor can appear to conduct current even at low frequencies if you know about displacement current.
 At high frequencies, the picture changes.

 Parasitic capacitance at high frequencies

 At higher frequencies, current flow is impacted by parasitic capacitors because capacitors become increasingly better conductors as frequencies increase.
 Another formula shows the relationship between current, capacitance, and the rate of change in potential (voltage) over time (a.k.a frequency): where i is current, C is capacitance, and dv/dt is the rate of change in voltage over time (frequency).
-The above formula shows that there’s a relationship between current flow, capacitance, and voltage potential with respect to time.
-An electrical signal that is constant over time and does not change is a Direct Current (DC), and therefore dv/dt = 0, since there is no change in the voltage potential over time.
-Regardless of the amplitude of the DC voltage, a constant voltage yields no current (i = 0) from the above formula and thus the capacitor behaves like an open circuit.
-A battery that’s driving a circuit loop will see a capacitor in that loop as an open circuit as if the wires were cut.
+The above formula shows a relationship between current flow, capacitance, and voltage potential with respect to time.
+An electrical signal that is constant over time and does not change is a Direct Current (DC), and therefore dv/dt = 0 since there is no change in the voltage potential over time.
+Regardless of the amplitude of the DC voltage, a constant voltage yields no current (i = 0) from the above formula, and thus the capacitor behaves like an open circuit.
+A battery driving a circuit loop will see a capacitor in that loop as an open circuit as if the wires were cut.
 But if you have a change in the voltage potential (the voltage amplitude varies with time), the frequency of the amplitude changing affects the current flow, and dv/dt converges to a value.
 Looking at the above formula, if dv/dt is a value other than zero, then current flows.[i]

-The higher the frequency, the more the capacitor conducts like a resistor that is approaching a short circuit.
+The higher the frequency, the more the capacitor conducts like a resistor approaching a short circuit.
 At an infinite frequency, the capacitor acts like a wire.
-Therefore, parasitic capacitance is a real problem at high frequencies, since its effects don’t really affect things much at lower frequencies.
+Therefore, parasitic capacitance is a real problem at high frequencies since its effects don’t really affect things much at lower frequencies.
 However, parasitic capacitance experienced at high frequencies unexpectedly connects the reference plane of a PCB to the chassis, among other things.
-Note that parasitic capacitance will form between any conductive body that carries a charge, therefore parasitic or stray capacitance can form between an antenna and the dirt/earth/ground (and more so if the ground is wet and therefore more conductive).
+Note that parasitic capacitance will form between any conductive body that carries a charge; therefore, parasitic or stray capacitance can form between an antenna and the dirt/earth/ground (and more so if the ground is wet and therefore more conductive).
 Parasitic capacitance can form between a metal table and a PCB sitting on top of it (but less so with a table made from an insulating material).
 Circuit design for high frequencies means that additional attention must be put into the design, especially with respect to PCB layout or placement of any conducting body with respect to another conductive body.

 [i] PDF: Capacitors and inductors, PI Hutchinson, 2004, MIT.edu